How do particles with complex interactions self-assemble?: The ability to assemble into periodic motifs predicts the aggregate category

 To put this intuition on a more quantitative basis, for each of our interaction maps we compute the vector $(\mathrm{av}(J), \mathrm{std}(J), e_1^*, e_2^*, e_3^*, n^*)$, or ``propagability'' of the interaction map, and assess its power as a 6-features predictor of the aggregate morphology (\cref{subsec:propagability}).
-We find that its $96\%$ success rate far outperforms our other attempts, which we all describe in \cref{subsec:other_interpretation}.
+We find that its $92\%$ success rate far outperforms our other attempts, which we all describe in \cref{subsec:other_interpretation}.
 By and large, these alternative attempts are based on averages of several interactions.
 They are thus presumably less successful than the propagability at capturing details of particles' preference for certain local organizational, as well as their ability to tile the plane, both of which are tied to the presence of geometrical frustration.
+The second panel of Fig. 10e illustrates a nontrivial effect of the competition between several interactions and the usefulness of av($J$) and std($J$) in the propagability.
+In this example, only one of the three periodic motifs probed by the propagability is favorable, implying that particles tend to assemble into fibers.
+However, a relatively large std($J$) implies the likely existence of many additional attractive interactions.
+These interactions cause new fibers to form off the side of existing fibers, and result in the formation of oligomers that are essentially clumps of short sticky fibers.
+This morphology is indeed correctly predicted by our propagability-based neural network.
+More broadly, we show in Appendix~\cref{fig:interpretationML_supp} that the predictive power of the propagability decreases significantly when we remove av($J$) and std($J$) from it, although it still remains very high compared to the other predictors we investigated.
 We thus conclude that the ability of the particles to form a structure that can propagate in one of several lattice directions determines the aggregate morphology.